 Honestly, it’s a wonder any of our ancestors lived long enough to have descendants.

 The Great Depression

 Internet usage changed life insurance forever, along with just about every industry out there, because suddenly it became easier to shop for life insurance and learn more about it.
-You have to think some pioneer way back when, worried about his or her town’s latest diphtheria outbreak, might have appreciated a quick way to do some online research and find an agent selling life insurance.
+Think about it.
+Some pioneer way back when worrying about his or her town’s latest diphtheria outbreak.
+They might have appreciated a quick way to do some online research and find an agent selling life insurance.

 Improving Women’s Rights

-Life insurance didn’t help women get the right to the vote or improve their career prospects, but during the 1800s and early 1900s, when women weren’t exactly respected by their male peers, the industry encouraged their male customers to be better providers for their families.
+Life insurance didn’t help women get the right to vote or improve their career prospects.
+But during the 1800s and early 1900s, when women weren’t exactly respected by their male peers, the industry encouraged their male customers to be better providers for their families.

 In the 1915 textbook Life Insurance, author Solomon Stephen Huebner forcefully argued to his insurance agent readers:

 …a woman’s rights, as well as her duty in the matter of life insurance should also be emphasized.
 She should be taught that it is not only her husband’s duty to adequately protect the family, if that is at all possible, but that it is also her duty, if necessary, to use her persuasive powers to get him to act, and if that does not avail, to insist on action as her right.